 Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse:

-Last month’s newsletter featured an article by Erin Eurenius, our Senior Associate, on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a need for assistance later in life.
+Last month’s newsletter featured an article on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a need for assistance later in life.
 The rules of Medicaid eligibility are different for married couples than for single individuals.
 It is important for couples to realize what is at stake and to understand the distinctions.

 When the health of one spouse fails to the point at which they require regular help with the activities of daily living (bathing, dressing, toileting, transferring, meal preparation, and incontinence), there are few choices when it comes to how to pay for that care.
 The only choices for most individuals are to pay privately, often at a cost of over $8,000.00 a month, or qualify for public assistance in the form of Medicaid.
 Many couples make costly mistakes before ever seeking legal counsel, based on informal conversations at places like the beauty salon or the coffee shop.